MattiaCastelmare/RP_project/README.md

    ```sh
    rosrun stage_ros stageros test_data/cappero.world
    ```
-5) Open a terminal go into the catkin_icp_ws and source it the run the localizer node:
+5) Open a terminal go into the ~/catkin_icp_ws/ and source it the run the localizer node:
    ```sh
    rosrun icp_localization localizer_node
    ```